zigius/docs/content/docs/reference/pkg/kubernetes/admissionregistration/v1beta1/mutatingwebhookconfigurationlist.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}CreationTimestamp is a timestamp representing the server time when this object was created.
+    <dd>CreationTimestamp is a timestamp representing the server time when this object was created.
 It is not guaranteed to be set in happens-before order across separate operations.
 Clients may not set this value.
 It is represented in RFC3339 form and is in UTC.

 Populated by the system.
 Read-only.
 Null for lists.
-More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata{{% /md %}}</dd>
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata</dd>

     <dt class="property-optional"
             title="Optional">